emschimmel/bottle/README.md

 You can install them with `$pip3 install -r requirements.txt`.
 Pycharm will also pick them up from the requirements file.

+### Extra

+There is now an option to export the pandas data to ElasticSearch.
+For this ES needs to be running and can be started with `env/run_docker.sh` and stopped with `env/stop_docker.sh`

 ### TODO

 ### Imposible requirements